 Choosing a school is a big decision; after all, it can have a huge impact on your child’s future!
 Fortunately, Georgia families have access to an array of K-12 options.
-Understanding these options can help you find the best match for your child’s unique personality, strengths, and interests.
+Understanding these options can help you find the best match for your child’s personality, strengths, and interests.
 And remember, each child is unique.
 The “best” school for your child may be different than the “best” school for your neighbor’s child.

 Open enrollment is a valuable option because it gives parents more flexibility for where they can send their child; they can visit and research public schools beyond their neighborhood school.
 If you would like to participate in open enrollment, contact your school district to learn more.

 Families can also consider public charter schools.
 Charter schools are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.
 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.

 Georgia’s private schools offer unique formats, curricula, and cultures for students to learn in.
 One private school we talked to, Cornerstone Preparatory Academy, has a format called a “University Model.”
 Head of School Jeanne Borders describes, “Our secondary students have classes on campus three days a week (Mondays, Wednesdays, and Fridays), like at a university.
 They do their work from home on Tuesdays and Thursdays with our assignments given to them.
 Then we have our elementary kids here on Tuesdays and Thursdays, and we partner with their parents to deliver lessons and co-teach on the days that they’re at home.
 Tuition for both groups of students is much less, and parents and families are involved in the children’s education.”

 Homeschooling is another school option in all 50 states, including Georgia.
 Homeschooling is the process of parents educating students at home.
 As both technology and school choices have spread in Georgia, homeschooling is an increasingly popular choice with more support and resources than ever.
-Check here for resources about homeschooling specific to Georgia.